tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

 In order to have enough data to make results significant and also to let others run the same queries against the same data, we are going to use the AdventureWorks sample database.

-In our scenario, we want to show customers&#8217; account numbers along with the date and subtotal of their most recent order.
-We&#8217;re keeping it simple for clarity, but note that you can include as many columns as you like.
-In a later installment we&#8217;ll do these same queries with more columns and different scenarios, and will expand on some of the queries a bit.
-We&#8217;ll also discuss performance to help you select between them.
+In our scenario, we want to show customers' account numbers along with the date and subtotal of their most recent order.
+We're keeping it simple for clarity, but note that you can include as many columns as you like.
+In a later installment we'll do these same queries with more columns and different scenarios, and will expand on some of the queries a bit.
+We'll also discuss performance to help you select between them.

-Note that the aggregate doesn&#8217;t have to be on a date.
+Note that the aggregate doesn't have to be on a date.
 Perhaps you want to know the date of the largest dollar value order per customer.
-In this case, you&#8217;d be doing a Max() on the order value instead of a date, and you would most certainly run into duplicates.
+In this case, you'd be doing a Max() on the order value instead of a date, and you would most certainly run into duplicates.
 Keep this in mind when reading below and when developing your own queries.

-The basic query we&#8217;ll be working with is:
+The basic query we'll be working with is:

 sql
 SELECT